Mirinth/SELibrary/git tutorial.md

 This makes it easy to see how things changed, why they changed, and who changed them.
-It also makes it easy to undo changes that you only realized were bad after long after you made them.
+It also makes it easy to undo changes that you only realized were bad long after you made them.

 When you make a commit, you'll need to add a summary to it.
 The summary is just a short, one line explanation of what you did.